whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 An orphanage in Portugal was revealed to house a huge child sexual abuse operation in 2002, although the police and the Portuguese president were notified of the abuses by several boys and even a government minister in 1980.
 Several low-ranking men were prosecuted, but none of the wealthy international clients who flew in to spend time with the boys faced justice.
 Of course, the police and politicians who "failed" to investigate likewise went unpunished.[xxx-guardian portugal boys]<sup>,</sup>[xxx-guardian portugal president knew]

-How do you think the Portuguese people felt watching these legal proceedings carefully avoid the worst perpetrators?
+How do you think the Portuguese people felt watching these legal proceedings carefully ignore the worst perpetrators?
 They clearly did not prosecute the most powerful politicians, police, and businessmen who were involved -- how would you feel knowing all those people still had their wealth and power?

 Tragically, such disturbing troubles are common in unhealthy nations that punish you for seeking justice.
 Thus similar stories can be found in the United States.